ctlab/phantasus-doc/tutorials/exploration.md

 ## Summary

-To summarize this and the previous modules:
+To summarize this and the previous module:
 1. For the most types of analysis gene expression data should be log-scaled.
 Sometimes the data can be already log-scaled, some time it is not.
 It is important to check this and make it log-scale if necessary.